2014 FIFA World Cup Group G: Germany vs Portugal

-The two teams had met in 17 previous matches, including in the 2006 FIFA World Cup third place match, won by Germany 3–1.
+The two teams had met in 17 previous matches, including in the 2006 FIFA World Cup match for third place, won by Germany 3–1.
 Their most recent meeting was in the UEFA Euro 2012 group stage, won by Germany 1–0.

 Germany took the lead with a Thomas Müller penalty kick, shooting low and hard into the bottom left-hand corner, awarded after a foul on Mario Götze by João Pereira.
 Mats Hummels doubled the advantage for Germany by heading in a corner kick from Toni Kroos.

 Shortly before halftime Müller and Pepe were involved in an altercation, in which Pepe headbutted Müller and was sent off.
 In first half stoppage time, Müller intercepted a clearance from Bruno Alves to slot home.
 Müller completed his hat-trick in the second half, as he scored from close range after Portugal goalkeeper Rui Patrício stopped André Schürrle's cross from the right.

 The match was Germany's 100th in the World Cup, the first team to reach the milestone.
 Müller's hat-trick was the seventh by a German player in the World Cup, the most of any nation.
 This was Portugal's worst loss in their World Cup history.